On your marks, get set… pause!

 3.Turn adversity into opportunity

 Sidhartha Babu refused to let a tragic motorcycle accident that left him paraplegic dampen his spirit.
 The self-taught and self-coached shooter from Kerala will represent India at the upcoming 2020 Tokyo Paralympics.
-He was a former martial arts teacher before he was involved in the accident in 2002 and despite the painful circumstances, he turned his childhood love for rifles into a passion for target shooting.
+He was a former martial arts teacher before he was involved in the accident in 2002.
+Despite the painful circumstances, he turned his childhood love for rifles into a passion for target shooting.
 With no coach or formal training, he managed to hone his skills using knowledge gained from books at the library.

 Napoleon Hill, author of Think and Grow Rich, one time said: “Every adversity has the seed of an equivalent or greater benefit.”
 Hard times present you with the chance to change course, reinvent yourself or find an undiscovered bridge that will get you over the hurdles.
 (Forbes) The coronavirus has led to unprecedented disruptions for businesses the world over and staying afloat requires new creative and innovative approaches.

-Do you have any lessons that you have learned from the Tokyo Olympic athletes that have helped you in your business?
+Do you have any lessons you have learned from the Tokyo Olympic athletes that have helped you in your business?